lordfpx/AB-mediaQuery/README.md

 import abMediaQuery from 'ab-mediaquery';
 ```

-(If you are not building your assets, simply load the script `AB-mediaQuery.min.js` in the `dist` folder.)
+Built version are also available in the `dist` folder if your are not using a bundler.

 Init the script with:
 ```js